verisianHQ/core-contributor/README.md

 # Something's Wrong!

 Git is great, but it is easy to overlook something and make a mistake.
-If you're stuck or confused, please reach out to [Richard]<a href=mailto:richard@verisian.com> or [Maximo]<a href=mailto:maximo@verisian.com> for support - we're always happy to help! /
+If you're stuck or confused, please reach out to Richard (richard@verisian.com) or Maximo (maximo@verisian.com) for support - we're always happy to help! \
 However, here are some quick fixes for common issues you might experience: \

 > ***I accidentally made my changes on the main branch but haven't committed them yet***